Advice > Software engineering

 Technical phone screens

-For the technical part of the interview, you can expect typical data structure and algorithm questions which you'll have to solve in an online collaborative text editor.
 The text editor won't have syntax highlighting or autocomplete features, so you'll need to get used to not having those features during your interview preparation.
 As an additional note, you're very unlikely to be asked system design questions during your phone screen.

-For the behavioral part you can expect questions like, "Tell me about yourself," "Why Microsoft?", or "What's your favorite Microsoft product?
-And why?"
-In our experience, Microsoft interviewers spend more time on behavioral questions than their counterparts at Facebook or Google.
+In our experience, Microsoft interviewers spend more time on behavioral questions than their counterparts at Meta or Google.
 So, it's worth making sure you're ready for common behavioral questions (more on that later).

 On-campus interview